-Prerequisite: Must be admitted to either the MSCJ or Certificate Program
+Prerequisite: ENG 501 and must be admitted to either the MSCJ or Certificate Program

 CRJ 593 DEMONSTRATION PROJECT CAPSTONE (3 HRS.)

 An in-depth application of the concepts contained in the core courses.
 Under the direction of a criminal justice faculty member, the student will design, research, and complete a project that will then be formally presented to a committee of at least two full-time or adjunct professors.
 Prerequisite: CRJ 563